AIzaSyCx0PM-3N_RmbMTt2SRm-GX9AD-tAsfpC8 Skip to main content

 Farmhouse… with a twist

-Choosing tiles to achieve a Scandinavian farmhouse appearance is an exciting and stunning process.
-Ceramic Tile Supplies would recommend Rhombus White Gloss for a contemporary farmhouse bathroom, Gloss Grey for your kitchen splashback or our gorgeous Two Tone Solid Mint Glossy for a subtle splash of colour that is guaranteed to turn heads.
+Choosing tiles to achieve a Scandinavian farmhouse style is an exciting part of the process.
+Ceramic Tile Supplies recommends Rhombus White Gloss for a contemporary bathroom, Gloss Grey for a stylish kitchen splashback, or the beautiful Two Tone Solid Mint Glossy for a hint of colour that stands out.
+These trending tiles design examples balance rustic charm and contemporary finesse.

 Industrial modernity